gmirsky/aws-azure-vpn/README.md

 # AWS to Azure site to site VPN provisioned with Terraform
-THIS IS A WORK IN PROGRESS!
-Do not use

 Terraform code to deploy a highly available site-to-site VPN between AWS and Azure.

 This script will create a tunnel between an AWS VPC and an Azure vNet, connecting resources from each cloud provider as if they were in the same local network.